DETAILED ACTION

 Greyscale

-Diagram of solvent compound
+Diagram of Solvent Compound

-9. Claim(s) 11 is/are rejected under 35 U.S.C.
+6. Claim(s) 11 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Sadakane et al. (Pub.
-No. US 20220052381 A1) in view of Chae et al. (Pub.
-No. KR 20180086949 A) as applied to claim 1 above, and further in view of Hu et al. (Pub.
+No. US 20220052381 A1) in view of Naito et al. (Pub.
+No. US 20170214047 A1) as applied to claim 1 above, and further in view of Hu et al. (Pub.
 No. US 20190260066 A1).

-However, Hu teaches wherein a battery (rechargeable lithium metal anode cell, see [0060]) has an energy density of 350 Wh/kg or more (>350 Wh/kg, see [0060]).
+However, Hu teaches wherein a lithium secondary battery (rechargeable lithium metal anode cell, see [0060]) has an energy density of 350 Wh/kg or more (>350 Wh/kg, see [0060]).

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Sadakane in view of Chae such that the lithium secondary battery achieves an energy density of greater than 350 Wh/kg as taught by Hu to meet demand for new battery applications (see [0060] of Hu) and be useable in products requiring long runtimes at moderate load (see [0067] of Hu) through modification of result effective variables such as potential versus lithium metal of the cathode material (see [0077] of Hu), cathode capacity (see [0078] of Hu), and thickness of lithium metal anode (see [0070] of Hu, the examiner would like to note since the battery of Sadakane in view of Chae functions with lithium deposited and then dissolved this will contribute to increased energy density by reduction of weight of lithium on the anode in the same way as using a ultra-thin lithium anode as it is not present to increase weight).
-Further Sadakane in view of Chae teaches that modifications can be made (see [0077] of Sadakane).
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Sadakane in view of Naito such that the lithium secondary battery achieves an energy density of greater than 350 Wh/kg as taught by Hu to meet demand for new battery applications (see [0060] of Hu) and be useable in products requiring long runtimes at moderate load (see [0067] of Hu) through modification of result effective variables such as potential versus lithium metal of the cathode material (see [0077] of Hu), cathode capacity (see [0078] of Hu), and thickness of lithium metal anode (see [0070] of Hu, the examiner would like to note since the battery of Sadakane in view of Naito functions with lithium deposited and then dissolved this will contribute to increased energy density by reduction of weight of lithium on the anode in the same way as using a ultra-thin lithium anode as it is not present to increase weight).
+Further Sadakane in view of Naito teaches that modifications can be made (see [0077] of Sadakane).

 Conclusion